MathisWellmann/trade_aggregation-rs/README.md

 Creates a candle every n seconds.
 This method of aggregating trades has a long history mostly due to humans interacting with the market with a perception of time.
 This is however not how the market works (especially 24/7 crypto markets).
-The markets doesnt care about the time, only about price and volume.
+The markets don't care about the time, only about price and volume.

 ### Volume Aggregation:
 Creates a candle every n traded contracts ( trade size)